 The idea that knowledge is transmitted from an (active) teacher to a (passive) learner is dead.
-There is increasing evidence that what is learned is intimately tied to which actions are performed by the learner and that knowledge is actively constructed.
+There is increasing evidence that what is learned is intimately tied to which actions are performed by the learner and that knowledge is actively constructed (see [13] and [8]).
 In fact, John Biggs defines good teaching [2] directly as a function of student activity: